2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 South Vietnam Itinerary

 A perfect Southern Vietnam itinerary would include Ho Chi Minh City, Phu Quoc and the Mekong River.
-One-week South Vietnam travel plans could be spent in HCMC (3 nights), a Vietnam river cruise on the Mekong Delta (1 night or day trip) and 3 nights in Phu Quoc.
-Many South Vietnam tours also include Cambodia (which we discuss more in a minute).
+One-week South Vietnam travel plans could be spent in HCMC (3 nights), a Vietnam river cruise on the Mekong Delta (1 night or day trip) and 3 nights on Phu Quoc.
+Many South Vietnam tours also include Cambodia (which we discuss below).

 Central Vietnam Itinerary